scality/osis/Design.md

 1. The `get-policy` API will be called with the `userPolicy@[account-id]` policy name using assumed role credentials
 1. If the `get-policy` API does not return any policy, using the assumed role credentials creates an IAM managed policy with the `userPolicy@[account-id]` policy name with full S3 access.
 1. `attach-policy` for the new user will be called using the assumed role credentials and the policy arn formatted as `arn:aws:iam::[account-id]:policy/userPolicy@[account-id]`.
-1. `create-s3credentials` api will be called using assumed role credentials
+1. The IAM `generate-access-key` API will be called using assumed role credentials.
+1. Encrypt the secret key using the AES algorithm.
+Store the encrypted secret key on Redis Cache in the hash named "OSIS", with the hash key formatted as `<Username>__<AccessKeyID>`.
+1. Log the access key ID _(Log location and tools for logging are yet to be decided)_

 ### Create User Example Activity Diagram
 ![Create User](Design_Files/OSE-OSIS-Create-User.png)